 Each great athlete is built upon a sound foundation of fitness, balance, rhythm, technique, and basic tactics.
 Our Fundamentals classes are structured to provide each participant with a sense of not only fencing, but also of his or her own strengths and weaknesses and how to develop them.

 Competitive classes are for students of any level who compete or aspire to compete in scholastic or USA Fencing-sanctioned tournaments.
-Age is generally 10 and above, Every effort is made to group students with partners of their own age and level though they are also encouraged to mix with fencers of greater or less experience for certain learning experiences.
+Age is generally 12 and above, The class is mixed level, often including high-level athletes.
+Every effort is made to group students with partners of their own age and level though they are also encouraged to mix with fencers of greater or less experience for certain learning experiences.

 Advanced students are always welcome in Competitive classes to hone their core skills and techniques, but the curriculum is specifically designed to be accessible to students who may just be getting started in competitive fencing.